-- By ‘dialogue’ we mean engagement between people with different approaches to life to build mutual understanding, identify common ground and, where it makes sense, engage in shared action.
+By ‘dialogue’ we mean engagement between people with different approaches to life to build mutual understanding, identify common ground and, where it makes sense, engage in shared action.

-- Debate, unlike dialogue, is adversarial, with each side trying to persuade an audience to adopt one rival view and ultimately to win.
+Debate, unlike dialogue, is adversarial, with each side trying to persuade an audience to adopt one rival view and ultimately to win.
 We participate in many debates but recognise that they are not the only way to engage.

-Why does the BHA engage in dialogue?
+Why does Humanists UK engage in dialogue?

-- Living cooperatively is essential for the type of secular state we want to see, where the human right to freedom of thought and expression is guaranteed, where there is no religious privilege, and where everyone is treated equally regardless of religion or belief.
+Living cooperatively is essential for the type of secular state we want to see, where the human right to freedom of thought and expression is guaranteed, where there is no religious privilege, and where everyone is treated equally regardless of religion or belief.

-- By supporting groups to take part in effective dialogues of their own.
+As well as understanding others, we want to help religious people understand humanists and humanism by supporting groups to take part in effective dialogues of their own.
 See our ‘Guideline for humanists engaging in small group dialogue with religious people‘ for more information.

 Why is dialogue important now?